spxak1/weywot/motorbike.md

 7. Only two wheels is a serious limitation, especially for new users coming from a car.
 Very scary, turns away new users and makes for a very steep learning curve.
 Bike manufacturers should seriously reconsider bikes with four wheels.
 There would be so many more users of bikes if bikes had 4 wheels like most people are used to.
 I have found stability wheels for bikes, but again, they don't come standard with any bike.
 And everywhere I asked about it, bike gatekeeping is showing the ugly side of biking.
 People are just nasty towards new users asking for simple things like stability wheels.
 8. Not a big issue?
 I had to find a helmet that fits, is good enough, and in the end I had to do extra work for something that a car has anyway.
 While some bikes offer helmets as a package, I found those helmets were not always to my liking, or I couldn’t use them and I had to find a different one, or shift to another bike altogether.
 I can see why cars are so popular compared to bikes now.
 9. Shifting the blame to Starbucks is laughable.
 Starbucks makes coffee cups for the most popular means of transportation.
 If bikers wanted Starbucks to make coffee cups so they can use them on a bike, they need to address all other issues with bikes.
 Then people can find bikes more user friendly and as bikes become more popular, Starbucks will consider supporting them.
 But not with a helmet.
 A roof to remove the helmet would help, so that the same cup would work.
 See my point on number 8.
 Also, if it’s not Starbucks, it sucks.
+10. There is a lot to learn just to keep the bike working.
+Also with the extensions added I keep breaking things.
+Twice I had to get a new bike as it was impossible to fix after I added some extension.
+Is there a way to stop my additions breaking the bike?

 To conclude, bikes need to be more user friendly.
 Especially for new users.
 Many things can be done with extensions and additions, but even then the bikes are not as good as cars.
 I think I’ll stick with cars for the time being until all these issues are addressed.